 Available in the following sizes/options shown below.
-Matted prints are shrink-wrapped on foam core and fit standard frame kits.
+Matted prints are sleeved on foam core and fit standard frame kits.

-16x20" Limited Edition Matted Print -- signed and numbered by the Artist, black matted
+16x20" Limited Edition Matted Print -- signed & numbered by the Artist, black matted

-13x19" Limited Edition Un-matted Print -- signed and numbered by the Artist, umatted
+13x19" Limited Edition Un-matted Print -- signed & numbered by the Artist, umatted

 11x14" Matted Print